 I was never one to attend school dances, mostly because of the flashing lights, loud music, and other less than ideal circumstances.
 However, I did attend my junior prom, as well as my senior prom, with my best friends as my dates.
 We had a lot of fun, and later on my guidance counselor said that our prom groups for both years were the most fun people she had encountered.
-Here are my tips for going to prom, homecoming, ring dance, formal, or other school dances with vision impairment, including low vision and blindness, and photosensitivity.
+Here are my tips for going to prom, homecoming, ring dance, formal, or other school dances with visual impairment, including low vision and blindness, as well as photosensitivity.

 My friend asked me to senior prom informally a year in advance.
 They wrote me a poem and sent it to me in large print.
 It had the ending line of “you’re the greatest friend that can be, so will you go to prom with me?”

 Make sure you can easily move around in your clothing choice

 This applies more for the ladies.
 Make sure that it is easy to move around and walk without falling in whatever clothes that you pick.
 At the two dances I attended, many of the girls would take off their shoes the moment they got to the dance floor, but would often trip over their long dresses.
 I chose to wear flats the entire evening so I had traction and reduced my risk of falling.
 As my date put it, I trip over enough flat surfaces as it is, so there is no need to put me in high heels.
 If you use a blindness cane, make sure it can’t be caught in your dress or shoes either.